 The dough is easy to work with so the cookies have a nice shape, the extra peanuts give them a big burst of peanut flavor and crunch, and the bran adds flavor and texture.
 For the first batch I skipped the step of pressing them down with a fork.
 Those cookies are the ones in the first photo.
 The cookies in the photo below were pressed down, though you really can’t see the tine marks.

-Throwing in some peanut butter chips and chocolate chips made the cookies better (of course), and I’d definitely do that again, but I also think these would be good dipped halfway in chocolate.
+Throwing in some peanut butter chips and chocolate chips makes the cookies better (of course).
+I’d definitely do that again, but I also think these would be good dipped halfway in chocolate.